naccdata/data-platform-demos/demo/python-uploader/README.md

 ### To set the pipeline

 The line

 ```python
 upload_project = get_project(client=client, group_id=group_id)
 ```

-uses defaults to get the `sandbox-form` pipeline as the upload destination.
+gets the `sandbox-form` pipeline as the upload destination.
-To submit enrollment form data instead, add the argument `datatype='enrollment'` in the parenthesis.
+To submit enrollment form data instead, set the datatype argument `datatype='enrollment'` in the parenthesis.

-> To submit actual data, add the argument `pipeline_type='ingest'`.
+> To submit actual data, set the pipeline argument `pipeline_type='ingest'`.

 ## Running Demo